directus/directus/docs/cloud/overview.md

-[Directus Cloud](https://directus.cloud/) is a hosting platform for [Directus Projects](/cloud/glossary/#projects), offering [Cloud Exclusive Extensions](/cloud/glossary/#cloud-exclusives), bi-weekly [automatic software updates](/cloud/glossary/#automatic-software-updates), [horizontal and vertical scaling](/cloud/glossary/#nodes) at the click of a button, hosting options to fit any project scope and budget, and a [pricing system](/cloud/glossary/#billing) that allows you to scale up or down anytime as you need.
+[Directus Cloud](https://directus.cloud/) is a hosting platform for [Directus Projects](/cloud/glossary/#projects), offering [Cloud Exclusive Extensions](/cloud/glossary/#cloud-exclusives), bi-weekly [automatic software updates](/cloud/glossary/#automatic-software-updates), [horizontal and vertical scaling](/cloud/glossary/#nodes) at the click of a button, hosting options to fit any budget-and-scale, and a [pricing system](/cloud/glossary/#billing) that allows you to scale up or down at anytime.
 Directus Cloud handles data storage, hosting, updates and scalability so developers can focus on building their app.

 :::